 As if getting out of get bed wasn’t bad enough…

 …your ears work as amplifiers (everyone seems to be speaking through loudspeakers) draining you of the little energy you have left.
-Even the sound of your phone ringing startles you, and you just want to hide in a dark corner until it is all over.
+Even the sound of

 Why Do You Get Hangovers?